pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1545-46 Red Hat Course and Linux

+Today I have been working in my Red Hat course, I learned more about the ConfigMaps and Secrets resources in OpenShift, creating a basic python http server application that returns the value from a Environment variable, the objective was assign this value with some configuration like take the value from a environment variable or a file.

 ### Day 1540-44 New Year Coding

 As the new year bursts onto the scene, I'm thrilled to set my software engineering goals for 2024!
 I've meticulously crafted a plan encompassing study initiatives, ambitious project targets, and even the exciting prospect of learning a new programming language.
 I eagerly anticipate the professional and personal growth this year will bring, brimming with fresh opportunities and challenges.